taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Pass env variable to lsphp.
-By default lsphp environment have only TEMP, TMP and PATH variables set.
+Pass an environment variable to lsphp.
+By default the lsphp environment has only TEMP, TMP and PATH variables set.
 Note: PATH env var default "/usr/local/bin:/usr/bin:/bin" cannot be changed because of security reasons.

 ---